 Adalvik Bay is an increasingly popular hiking area, that still offers a chance to be alone with nature within the nature reserve of Hornstrandir, established in 1975.
 The valleys and beaches make the perfect setting for a great outdoor adventure.

 Around 200 people lived in Aðalvík around 1920 but the population declined until the last people left in the fifties.
 The area is by considered one of the most beautiful in Iceland, it’s nature one of a kind and the remoteness attractive.
 No one lives in Adalvik all year long any more.
 There are still some beautiful summer houses there, and people stay in few of those all summer long.

-In some areas, you can wade knee-deep in meadows of wild flowers fertilised by the guano of countless seabirds, and in the tranquility of the fjords at sundown, you can listen to the music of nature: the sound of the water, the seabirds and, if you’re very lucky, the haunting bark of the arctic fox.
+In some areas, you can wade knee-deep in meadows of wild flowers fertilized by the guano of countless seabirds.
+In the tranquility of the fjords at sundown, you can listen to the music of nature.
+The sound of the creeks rushing by and the seabirds squawk.
+If you’re very lucky, you might hear the haunting bark of the arctic fox.

 The most common hiking route is from Adalvik to Hesteyri or vice versa.
 The area is only reachable by boat and during the summer time a boat sails to this remote corner a couple of times per week.